- Irritable Bowel Syndrome

 Type 1 diabetics use insulin on a daily basis.
 The dose of insulin needed will be set with the help of a diabetes nurse but the patient has to make adjustments depending on their starchy foods (carbohydrates) intake.

-It can be quite tricky to work out the insulin needed for your carbohydrate intake we can help you with this.
+It can be quite tricky to work out the insulin needed for your carbohydrates intake we can help you with this.

 Care of the elderly: We do work with nursing homes’ catering department to help improve meeting nutrition related CQC criteria.
-Also we see residents and older people in their own homes.
-Good nutrition can make a massive difference in keeping our loved ones independent and away from hospitals.
+Also we see residents individually and older people in their own homes.
+Good nutrition can make a massive difference, and is crucial in keeping our loved ones independent and away from hospitals.

 Management of cancer and cancer treatments side effects